GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-assistive-technology/index.md

 {% YouTube "hNbDfcmdi_A" %}

-## Test complete
+## Wrap up

 Congratulations!
-You can completed all of the testing for this demo.
-You can use what you've learned to review the accessibility of your own websites and apps.
+You have completed all of the testing for this demo.
+You can look at all of these changes in the [updated Codepen for this demo](https://codepen.io/cariefisher/pen/jOpErYa/9fb2041ec9e121fc06d76b793b9818a1).

+Now, you can use what you've learned to review the accessibility of your own websites and apps.

 The goal of all of this accessibility testing is to address as many possible issues a user may encounter.
 However, that does not mean your website or app will be perfectly accessible when you're done.
 You'll find the most success by designing your website or app with accessibility throughoutthe process, and incorporating these tests with your other pre-launch testing.

 {% Assessment 'at' %}